X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS

-Talbot shearing interferometry has been widely used at Free electron laser to determine the wavefront of the of the x-ray beam, and determine the its focal properties in a single shot~\cite{Seaberg2019,Liu:18,Matsuyama:12}.
+Talbot shearing interferometry has been widely used at FELs to determine the wavefront of the of the x-ray beam, and its focal properties in a single shot~\cite{Seaberg2019,Liu:18,Matsuyama:12}.
 The method uses a two dimensional phase diffraction grating placed in the beam.
-At a specific distance behind the grating an 'image' of the grating is reproduced, and analysis of the distortions, typically using Fourier methods~\cite{Takeda:82} yields the differential phase in two orthogonal dimensions.
+At a specific distance behind the grating an 'image' of the grating is reproduced.
+Analysis of the distortions, typically using Fourier methods~\cite{Takeda:82} yields the differential phase in two orthogonal dimensions.
 These differential phases can be integrated to yield the full wavefront of the beam, and backpropagating to the focus yields the focal properties.
-It has been in important technique in quantifying the focus in experiments where x-ray foci of order 100nm were required.
+It has been an important technique to quantify the focus in experiments where x-ray foci of order 100\,nm were required.

 We have have combined this Talbot phase measurement technique with the direct imaging.
 The setup, which can be seen in Figure~\ref{fig:talbotsetup}, is essentially the same as the direct imaging setup, with the addition of a Talbot grating.
-A checkerboard $\pi$-phase grating with a pitch of 22.5\,$\mu$m was placed at the first Talbot distance in front of the camera.
+A checkerboard $\pi$-phase grating with a pitch of 22.5\,$\mu$m was placed at the first Talbot distance in front of the imaging camera.

 The raw image of the a shock propagating through Silicon with this setup is shown in Figure~\ref{fig:talbot}.a).
-Both the elastic precursor as well as the phase transformation to denser shocked state of Si can be seen in the raw image.
-Overlayed on this image is the grid pattern introduced by the Talbot grating (an zoom region is shown in the inset) that is used measure the phase.
+Both the elastic precursor, as well as the phase transformation to denser shocked state of Si, can be seen in the raw image.
+Overlayed on this image is the grid pattern introduced by the Talbot grating (an zoom region is shown in the inset) that is used to measure the phase.
 The 2-dimensional fringe pattern is analysed by standard Fourier methods~\cite{Takeda:82}.
 Since Talbot interferometry is a shearing interferometry method, the Fourier analysis results in the differential phase in the horizontal or vertical direction depending on which Fourier peak is chosen.

+There are many ways~\cite{Takeda:82,Seaberg2019,Nagler2017,Makita:20} to integrate the differential phase and get the phase $\phi(x,y)$.
+Though not necessary the best, in this paper we use a fast and easy method~\cite{Morgan2012}.
 Since at the first Talbot order the shear is small, we can approximate this as:

-There are many ways to integrate the differential phase and get the phase $\phi(x,y)$.
-A fast an easy method~\cite{Morgan2012} uses the Fourier relation: